How Smart Retailers Are Approaching Their Black Friday Strategy This Year

 The mission-oriented shopper will quickly become frustrated and look elsewhere if they can’t find what they’re looking for on your site.
 The casual browser will gravitate toward the competition if they provide a more inspiring and compelling experience.
 And the bargain hunter will readily abandon your online shop for another if it means getting a better deal.

-The ‘Winners’ of Black Friday & Cyber Monday Focus on Product Discovery to Anchor CX
+The ‘Winners’ of Black Friday Strategy Will Focus on Product Discovery to Anchor CX

 As we mentioned, Black Friday and Cyber Monday may be the first time many shoppers interact with your brand.
 Since consumers now expect a highly personalized, sophisticated digital experience, brands and retailers are tasked with building a CX strategy that delivers.

-The best strategy for eCommerce companies to stand out and engage shoppers is to focus on the product discovery process, as this is where shoppers first meet your brand and have the potential to be completely wowed or incredibly frustrated.
+The best Black Friday strategy for eCommerce companies is to focus on the product discovery process, as this is where shoppers first meet your brand and have the potential to be completely wowed or incredibly frustrated.
 It’s where they find what they’re looking for or abandon you for a competitor.
 It’s where a shopper decides if they’ll be a one-time browser or long-time loyalist.

 Advanced technology such as visual AI, camera search, and inspiration boards can be effective tools for introducing shoppers to the products they’re seeking (and more), but these capabilities must be implemented thoughtfully.